glygener/glycositeminer/README.md

 - gene_info.tar.gz -- files used to map Gene IDs to Ensembl locus
 - glygen.tar.gz -- reference dataset files downloaded from data.glygen.org
 - misc.tar.gz -- misc files used by the pipeline

-If you wish to complile "medline_extracts.tar.gz" and "pubtator_extracts.tar.gz" starting from original PubMed and Putator downloads, instructions are given at the bottom of this README.

 ```
 nohup docker exec -t running_glycositeminer python download-pipeline-data.py &
 ```